the-reefshark/tp/docs/UserGuide.md

 - Add a bug with the specified name, description and state to the bottom of the list.
 - The state, note and tag fields are optional, all other fields are needed.
-- If state is not specified, a default state of backlog will be assigned.
+- If state is not specified, a default state of **backlog** will be assigned.
 - The command will fail if a bug with the same name already exists.

 Examples:

-Suppose you encountered a bug that is not too urgent for now, it would be a good idea to put the bug in the backlog with a priority of low.
+Suppose you encounter a bug that is not too urgent at the moment, it would be a good idea to put the bug in the backlog with a priority of low.

 ![HomeFolder](images/addExample1.png)